creideiki/fimfic2pdf/README.md

 Saves files in a working directory named `./<ID>/.`

 If multiple IDs specified, writes an anthology in the current working directory consisting of the identified stories.
+For the "novel" class, a title must be supplied.

 When run multiple times: